taylorsmcclure/AwesomeBot/README.md

 Patch #2: Fixed changemembermsg crash
 Patch #3: Excluded other bots from stats
 Patch #4: Added PM help command
+Patch #5: Fixed newrole showing as a command

 Open an issue to report a bug or suggest a new feature!